 4) Formally vote to adopt the core values & class code; signed commitment forms could also be required.

 5) Keep the Class Code visually accessible:

-- Projected on white board upon arrival into classroom throughout semester
+- Projected on whiteboard upon arrival into the classroom throughout the semester

 - Displayed in Canvas